Canadian Alumni Profiles

 Class of 2018

-Internal Medicine Residency
+Internal Medicine resident

-Class of 2018 graduate Dr. Jenna Ulrich did not start out wanting to become a doctor.
-In fact, she originally went to College for Criminal Justice, but after becoming ill in her early 20s, she developed a passion for health and wellness.
+Dr. Jenna Ulrich ’18 did not start out wanting to become a doctor.
+In fact, she originally went to university for a policing degree (sometimes called Justice Administration), but after becoming ill in her early 20s, she developed a passion for health and wellness.
+The native of Severn, Ontario in Canada soon switched majors and eventually completed a bachelor’s degree in kinesiology at York University, she said, because she “realized medicine was my calling.”

 Read her interview in our blog for more insight into how UMHS gave her the necessary tools to become a great doctor.